-The most common alternative to CSP is Photoshop, which also requires a monthly subscription now, making it infinitely more expensive than just buying a license to Clip Studio Paint EX (the full-featured version).
+The most common alternative to CSP is Photoshop, which also requires a monthly subscription now, making it infinitely more expensive than just buying a license to Clip Studio Paint.
 But Photoshop is an inferior tool in many ways.
 As the name indicates, it was designed for things other than drawing, and retains those features at the expense of a drawing focus.

 CSP was built specifically for making comics.
-For example, the EX version supports multi-page documents.
-Each page is its own computer file, so you can work on a 200-page graphic novel without bringing it to its knees, but you can manage the whole thing within the program.
+For example, the full-featured EX version supports multi-page documents.
+Each page is its own computer file, so you can work on a 200-page graphic novel without bringing it to its knees, but you can manage the whole book within the program.

 It has tools for making panels: you just slice up the page and it gives you panels with gutters between them.
 And you can configure it to treat each panel as its own little universe, so that if you scribble into the gutters, nothing shows up.
 Or drop a background into it, and it stays within the panel.

 CSP has tools specifically for making word balloons, and tails that automatically merge into them.
 You can use standard shapes or draw your own custom balloons.
-Unfortunately its thought balloons/tails suck.
-Thought balloons are out of fashion, but they really should do a better job of this.
+Unfortunately its thought balloons/tails suck.. those are out of fashion, but CSP really should do a better job of this.
 (And to put it in context, Photoshop doesn’t even know what a thought balloon is.)
 The lettering tools overall are kinda weak, to be honest.
 For example, the program doesn’t do ligature substitution, and you can’t rotate text or put it on a curve.
 But for the basics, the tools are easy to use.

-An important feature for working on a tablet is a customizable button bar that lets you save, cut/copy/paste, and every other function just by tapping on them.
-Every program used to have these, but amazingly, Photoshop doesn’t have this: you need to go thru the menus or use keyboard shortcuts!
+An invaluable feature for working on a tablet is a customizable button bar that lets you save, cut/copy/paste, and every other function just by tapping on them.
+Every program used to have these, but amazingly, Photoshop doesn’t: you need to go thru the menus or use keyboard shortcuts!
 How do people put up with this?

 CSP has its faults too.
 The menus, error messages, and other on-screen prompts are all written in Engrish, which can be difficult to decipher.
 I’ve already bitched about the lettering tools.
-And instead of addressing these problems, they’re working on new features like animation, which is a scary digression away from tools for making comics.
+But instead of addressing these problems, Celsys is working on new features like animation, which is a scary digression away from tools for making comics.
 But even so, it’s still the best toolkit out there, and definitely the best for the money.